solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 1. Diagram your initial vision for handling the top-level requirements for data loading, data transformation, storage, machine learning modeling, and reporting.

     * The following diagram illustrates the high level process for the "cold path" of the data pipeline architecture.
 It begins with ingesting the data from the Oracle, SAP Hana and Teradata sources.
 This can be done within Azure Synapse Analytics using Azure Synapse Pipelines containing the Copy Data activity, which lands the data in Azure Data Lake gen 2.
 When performing initial exploration of the data in the data lake, the data can be readily explored using Azure Synapse SQL to explore it with T-SQL or using Azure Synapse Spark to explore it within notebooks.
-    * At this stage Data Flows, which are Synapse Pipeline activities just like the Copy Data activity, can be created using the graphical designer to perform some data preparation tasks.
+    * At this stage Mapping Data Flows, which are Synapse Pipeline activities just like the Copy Data activity, can be created using the graphical designer to perform some data preparation tasks.
     * Next, the data can be transformed and enriched in several ways.
     * Azure Synapse SQL offers both serverless and provisioned resource models, offering consumption and billing options to fit the customer's needs.
 For predictable performance and cost, provision pools to reserve processing power for data stored in SQL tables.
 For ad hoc or bursty workloads, use the serverless, always-available SQL endpoint.
-    * Azure Synapse SQL provisioned pools and the Azure Synapse SQL serverless endpoint can be used to apply transformations using T-SQL, as can notebooks running in Azure Synapse Spark.
+    * Azure Synapse SQL Pools and the Azure Synapse SQL serverless endpoint can be used to apply transformations using T-SQL, as can notebooks running in Azure Synapse Spark.
 A Synapse Pipeline is also commonly used at this stage to define a repeatable process for cleaning, joining, enriching and ultimately loading the data into the Azure Synapse SQL that functions as the serving database.
-    * The serving layer can consist of dedicated Azure Synapse SQL provisioned instances to provide pre-provisioned compute capacity to serve both data from the relational data warehouse or data sourced from the data lake.
+    * The serving layer can consist of a dedicated Azure Synapse SQL Pool to provide pre-provisioned compute capacity to serve both data from the relational data warehouse or data sourced from the data lake.
 Additionally, the serving layer can use Azure Synapse SQL serverless to provide ad-hoc compute capacity for querying data stored in the data lake.
 Either of these serving options can be used by Power BI reports created within Azure Synapse Analytics, or by external applications.
 The important take away from this architecture is that all of the components shown are completely managed within Azure Synapse Analytics.
     ![High level architecture](media/preferred-solution.png)
     * The following diagram illustrates how they could handle the streaming data, the "hot path".
 Twitter tweet data needs to be pulled using a WebJob.
 This WebJob would load the tweets into Event Hubs so that they could be processed reliably using Stream Analytics.
 Stream Analytics can be used both to archive all tweets to the data lake for offline or batch analysis using Azure Synapse SQL provisioned within Azure Synapse Analytics, as well as to send live data to Power BI reports for real-time dashboards and reports.
 The in-store IoT sensors could ingest their data into IoT Hub directly, and by integrating with IoT Hub also benefit from the device management capabilities that IoT Hub enables.
 Ultimately this data would also be processed by another Stream Analytics job and served in the same was as the tweets.
     ![High level architecture](media/preferred-solution-streaming.png)